+Alternatively, one can implement an ion beam to calibrate a detector, as the COMIMAC facility demonstrated~\cite{Santos08, Muraz16, newsG2022}.
+With the facility, the beam can be tuned to have an energy uncertainty as low as $\lesssim$ 4 \%~\cite{newsG2022}, which is the total uncertainty of the recoil energy.
+In the conventional calibrations, the uncertainty mainly contributed from the energy of the incident neutrons and the scattered neutrons.
+It could be a factor of a few (and more) greater than 4 \%.

 The paper will be organized as follows.
-In section~\ref{sec2}, we will introduce the COMIMAC facility; we further address the scheme of calibrating an LHe (Liquid Helium) detector with the COMIMAC facility in section~\ref{sec3}; next, we explain that the same scheme can be applied to other liquid noble gas detectors such as LAr (Liquid Argon), LNe (Liquid Neon), and LXe (Liquid Xenon) in section~\ref{sec4}; in section~\ref{sec5}, after discussing the pros and cons of the calibration method, we conclude the calibrating method can be complementary to other ones already available in the community.
+In section~\ref{sec2}, we will introduce the COMIMAC facility; we further address the scheme of calibrating an LHe detector with the COMIMAC facility in section~\ref{sec3}; next, we explain why the same scheme might not be suitable for other liquid noble gas detectors such as liquid argon (LAr) and liquid xenon (LXe) in section~\ref{sec4}; in section~\ref{sec5}, after discussing the pros and cons of the calibrating method, we conclude that the calibrating method we introduced here could be complementary to other ones already available in the community.